2DGD-F0TH/2DGD_F0TH/chapters/003_Project_Management/001_Project_Management_Basics.md

 The test for "Fair use" has four factors (according to 17 U.S.C. §107):

 1. **The Purpose and character of the use:** if someone can demonstrate that their use advances knowledge or the progress of arts through the addition of something new, it's probably fair use.
 This usually is defined by the question "is the work **transformative** enough?"
 2. **The nature of the copyrighted work:** For instance, facts and ideas are not protected by copyright, but only their particular expression or fixation is protected.
-Essentially you can't really sue someone for making a game very similar to yours (For instance making a 2D sidescrolling, run'n'gun plaformer).
+Essentially you can't really sue someone for making a game very similar to yours (For instance making a 2D sidescrolling, run'n'gun platformer).
 3. **The amount and substantiality of the portion used in relation to the work as a whole:** If someone uses a small part (compared to the whole) of the work, and if that part is not really substantial, then it's probably fair use.
 4. **The effect on the potential market for the copyrighted work:** this defines if the widespread presence of the "allegedly infringing use" can hinder on the copyright owner's ability to exploit (earn from) their original work.